7 Warning signs of a depressive episode

 Support for depression

 If you think you may have depression, try and make an appointment with your GP.
 Although the first step can be incredibly frightening, it is the first step on your recovery journey.
-If you aren’t quite ready to speak to your GP, you can speak to a Samaritan on 116 123 open 24/7, or speak to a trained volunteer on SANEline 0300 304 7000 between 4pm and 10pm every day.
+If you aren’t quite ready to speak to your GP, you can call SANEline on 0300 304 7000 – open from 4-10pm every day.